Émilien Dumas

-Jean Louis George Émilien Dumas (November 4, 1804 – September 21, 1873) was a French scholar, paleontologist, and geologist.
+Jean Louis George Émilien Dumas (16 october 1804 – 21 September 1870) was a French scholar, palaeontologist, and geologist.

 Biography

 Born to a Protestant family of the bourgeoisie in Gard, Émilien Dumas was immersed from his early childhood in an atmosphere of learning and erudition.
 His father, a former merchant involved in agriculture, was an educated man.
 The native flora of Gard provided him with his first field of study.
 From 1815 to 1824, he studied at Morges, Switzerland, then at Basel, where his passion for the natural sciences matured.
 He returned to his homeland in 1824 following the death of his mother.